coderefinery/neic-ahm-2021/slides.md

   - Answer questions
   - Bring up important questions to the instructor
   - Organize/comment on complicated answers
-  - Add links and "meta-information" about where we are.
+  - Add links and "meta-information" about where we are
   - Ensures consistent formatting, prepares it for publication

 ---